 1. Entry requirements

-You'll need a degree or postgraduate qualification in occupational therapy approved by the Health and Care Professions Council.
+- degree, or postgraduate qualification in occupational therapy approved by the Health and Care Professions Council (HCPC)

 2. Skills required

 - the ability to design and develop individual treatment programmes

 - the ability to form good working relationships with a wide variety of people

 - the ability to motivate clients who are disappointed or frustrated

 3. What you'll do

 You'll adapt treatment programmes to suit each client's needs and lifestyle.
 Main employers are the NHS and local authority social services.
 Your work could include: